-- Completion of remaining review procedures with respect to documentation on our audit file by the audit manager and engagement partner. - The outcome of the internal consultation with EY's professional practice department on the appropriateness of the Council's going concern disclosure. - Completion of subsequent events review, including update of our review of committee minutes. - Final review and completion checks on the financial statements. - Completion of audit conclusion procedures, in order to issue our audit report. - Receipt of the signed management representation letter.
+- The outcome of the internal consultation with EY's professional practice department on the non-compliance with the minimum decent home standards and whether we need to include an emphasis of matter in regards to property asset valuation uncertainty. - ► Completion of subsequent events review up the date of our audit report, including update of our review of committee minutes. - Final review and completion checks on the financial statements. - ▶ Completion of audit conclusion procedures, in order to issue our audit report. - ► Receipt of the signed management representation letter.

-Subject to satisfactory completion of the following outstanding items above, we expect to issue an unqualified opinion on the Authority's financial statements in the form which appears at Appendix C.
+Subject to satisfactory completion of the following outstanding items above and the result of our consultation related to emphasis of matter in regards to property asset valuation uncertainty, we expect to issue an unqualified opinion on the Council's financial statements in the form which appears at Appendix C.